commerce-docs/devdocs-for-tests/frontend-dev-guide/themes/theme-create.md

 When your theme changes are not visible even after clearing the cache, try redeploying your static files using the `magento setup:static-content:deploy` command, or add the `-f` argument to force deploy static content in any deployment mode in case you are not in production mode.

  {:.bs-callout-info}
-Running this command with the `-f` argument can fix issues regarding deployment of static content, but it removes **all** symlinks and deploys the actual static content files.
+Running this command with the `-f` argument can fix issues regarding deployment of static content, but removes **all** symlinks and deploys the actual static content files.

 ## What's next {#next}